bagaking/parrot/README.md

 - `specs/001-ai-learning-assistant/data-model.md`
 - `specs/001-ai-learning-assistant/contracts/openapi.yaml`
 - `specs/001-ai-learning-assistant/quickstart.md`

+Run `make validate` to check that the required spec files exist, the OpenAPI YAML parses, and the repository still presents itself as a spec-only workspace.

 No automated product test suite is present in the repository yet.
 The intended future validation surface includes unit tests, API tests, component tests, and